PhilipConte/pathways_scraper/README.md

 # pathways_scraper

-This script will scrapes the Virginia Tech timetable using [pyvt](https://github.com/VirginiaTech/pyvt).
+Scrapes the Virginia Tech timetable using [pyvt](https://github.com/VirginiaTech/pyvt)

-It creates a json mapping each CLE area and Pathway to their courses
+Creates a json mapping each CLE area or Pathway to its courses

 ## Installation
  Requires python3